Noah-Jensen/PolyominoTiler/README.md

 blockerBoard, genLPgeneral, SectionBuilder, and SectionGenerator are all used by SymmetrySolverGeneral.

-The file polyomino_lp_write is not included here, but is necessary for genLPgeneral to work.
+The file polyomino_lp_write.m is not included here, but is necessary for genLPgeneral to work.
 It is written by John Burkardt and can be found at https://people.math.sc.edu/Burkardt/m_src/polyominoes/polyomino_lp_write.html